Lara Kajs | 10 December 2013 |

 Although he had been labeled a Marxist and a terrorist, Nelson Mandela’s purpose was to help the people of South Africa and as a result, he helped the world.
 The 1994 Nobel Peace Prize and the U.S. Presidential Medal of Freedom are just two of the over 250 honors bestowed on Nelson Mandela.

 After learning of his death, a senior foreign diplomat said of Nelson Mandela, “He is the hero of the planet.”
 Former U.S. Secretary of State Hillary Clinton called Mandela “a giant” and the Dean of Westminster wrote, “He was an iconic figure who changed irrevocably the course of history in his country and the African continent and who changed the world’s attitude to issues of equality and human justice.”
 President Barack Obama said, “We will not likely see the likes of Nelson Mandela again.”

 It seems so appropriate that the memorial service honoring Nelson Mandela is celebrated on Human Rights Day.
 The people of South Africa and around the world tuned in to watch as dignitaries from many nations paid respect to this great, great man.

-On December 5, 2013, one of the greatest leaders, humanitarians, human rights advocates – one of the world’s greatest humans – died.
+On December 5, 2013, one of the greatest leaders, humanitarians, and human rights advocates – one of the world’s greatest humans – died.
 His presence will be missed and the lives he touched with his work and his example will be forever changed.
-For those lucky enough to have shared the planet with Madiba…let them say…”we lived in the time of Mandela.”
+For those lucky enough to have shared the planet with Madiba…let them say…” We lived in the time of Mandela.”

 Photo Credit: Nelson Mandela at the UNGA in New York by UN Photo – Licensed under cc 2.0